account

 if you are in college, living with your parents, or both, and plan to file taxes, be sure to check with them to see if they plan to claim you as a dependent on their tax return.

-another common situation that can cause confusion comes up between separated or divorced parents of minor and college-aged children. only one parent can claim a child as a dependent when parents do not file jointly. separated or divorced parents may want to discuss who claims a dependent and other credits before filing their tax returns since the irs can reject both returns.
+another common situation that can cause confusion comes up between separated or divorced parents of minor and college-aged children. only one parent can claim a child as a dependent when parents do not file jointly. separated or divorced parents may want to discuss who claims a dependent and other credits before filing their tax returns.

-if you are claiming dependents yourself, make sure that you understand the tax credits that may be available to you. for example, you could receive the child tax credit for every dependent you support who is 16 years old or younger.
+if you are claiming dependents yourself, make sure that you understand the tax credits that may be available to you. for example, you could receive the child tax credit for every dependent you support who is 16 years old or younger on the last day of the tax year.

 withholdings for more than one employer

-working multiple part-time jobs or a full-time job plus a part-time job can complicate your withholding amount. the reason for this is that tax withholding occurs based on the job, not the employee. part-time jobs often have an income threshold low enough that the employer withholds little to no state and federal income taxes. to compensate for this, you can request that one or all of your employers increase the withholding amount by indicating an additional amount you would like to withhold on your w-4 form.
+working multiple part-time jobs or a full-time job plus a part-time job can complicate your withholding amount. the reason for this is that tax withholding occurs based on the income the employee earns at each specific job. part-time jobs often have an income threshold low enough that the employer withholds little or no state and federal income taxes because the employer is not factoring in the income that you earn at your other job. to compensate for this, you can request that one or all of your employers increase the withholding amount by indicating an additional amount you would like to withhold on your w-4 form.

 other withholdings